 The University of St Andrews, founded in 1413, is Scotland's oldest university and the third oldest university in the English-speaking world.
 The university has over 8,900 students, with 45% of the student body coming from outside the UK.
 The university boasts 18 academic schools and learning centers and is consistently ranked among the best universities in the UK and internationally.
 The university is known for their unique, ancient traditions, and academic garb.
 There is an active student association, over 140 student societies, and the well-known “Union Debating Society,” which hosts weekly debates and is open to all matriculated students.

 St Andrews is is a small town situated on Scotland’s picturesque east coast.
 The campus lies in the heart of the town, mingling with shops, offices, and houses.
 Distant hills and the sea are seldom out of view when at St Andrews.
 When the university is in session, the students make up approximately one third of the town’s population.
 Nearby attractions include St. Andrews Castle; the Old Course, a world famous golf course; and the many local beaches.
 St. Andrews is 10 miles from Dundee and 30 miles from Edinburgh, which are both accessible by bus and train and are accessible connections for more distant travel.

-Assisted enrollment requires W&M students to pay tuition directly to St Andrews.
+Assisted enrollment requires W&M students to pay tuition and fees directly to St Andrews.
 Out-of-state students often find that assisted enrollment is the best option.
-All W&M students will pay housing, meals and fees to St Andrews.
+All W&M students will pay housing, meals, and fees to St Andrews.

 Fall Semester: March 15